-HH 18: Grading plan
+HH 17: Grading plan

-a.
-Grading must only be performed when absolutely necessary.
+- a.
+Grading must only be performed when absolutely necessary. - b.

-- b.
 A written grading plan must be agreed between farm management and site staff and/or grading operator prior to operations commencing.
 This plan must become a part of the VHWP (see HH 1). - c.
-The grading plan must include: - 1. the reason for the need to grade; - 2. a pre-grade risk assessment; - 3. the number of fish to be graded per day; - 4. the location of fish populations both pre- and post- grade; - 5. the pre-grade fasting period; - 6. the health status of the fish; - 7. the equipment to be used, including the type of grader; - 8. expected timetable for completion of the grade; - 9. the required number of staff and duties to be performed; - 10. the physical characteristics of the site such as water temperature, tides and weather conditions; - 11. the training records of the grading team; - 12. the requirement for a post grading health check; - 13. post grading mortality records; - 14. the agreement and signatures of the site manager and the person in charge of the grading equipment.
+The grading plan must include: - 1. the reason for the need to grade; - 2. a pre-grade risk assessment; - 3. the number of fish to be graded per day; - 4. the location of fish populations both pre- and post- grade; - 5. the pre-grade fasting period; - 6. the health status of the fish; - 7. the equipment to be used, including the type of grader; - 8. expected timetable for completion of the grade; - 9. the required number of staff and duties to be performed; - 10. the physical characteristics of the site such as water temperature, tides and weather conditions; - 11. the training records of the grading team; - 12. the requirement for a post grading health check; - 13. post grading mortality records; - 14. any relevant contingency plans; - 15. the agreement and signatures of the site manager and the person in charge of the grading equipment.

-HH 19: Grading equipment
+HH 18: Grading equipment

 - a.
 All grading equipment must be designed and maintained to prevent damaging or causing stress to the fish. - b.
-Sweep nets must be of knotless material, of optimal design for the enclosure, and of an appropriate mesh size for the fish. - c.
+Sweep nets must be of knotless material, of optimal design for the enclosure, and of an appropriate mesh size for the fish.

+- c.
 Sweep nets must be used to crowd a portion of the population rather than crowding the whole enclosure. - d.
 Enclosure nets must be kept clean to avoid water quality problems during crowding. - e.
 All equipment must be thoroughly cleaned and disinfected before use and between sites.

-HH 20: Grading process
+HH 19: Grading process

 - a.
 Only healthy fish must be subjected to the grading process. - b.
-Grading all populations into new enclosures is preferable to optimize fish welfare. - c.
+Grading all populations into new enclosures is preferable to optimizes fish welfare. - c.
 Prior to grading, fish must be fasted for the minimum period required in order not to compromise their welfare (see F8). - d.
 If fish are being returned to their original enclosure, it must be large enough to ensure the welfare of both the original and returning populations. - e.
 The grade must be completed in one continuous operation. - f.
-No enclosure must be crowded more than twice in any one week or three times in any month, unless this is required by the designated veterinary for fish welfare reasons. - g.
+Fish must not be crowded for more than two hours. - g.
+No enclosure must be crowded more than twice in any one week or three times in any month, unless this is required by the designated veterinary for fish welfare reasons. - h.
 Grading operations must not take place if adverse weather conditions are likely to compromise fish welfare.

-HH 21: Monitoring fish
+HH 20: Monitoring

-a.
-Producers must:

-- 1. humanely cull any extraneous/non-target fish that are present in the tanks or enclosures; - 2. be aware of, and adhere to, any legislation relating to protected species. - b.
-Fish must be monitored throughout the operation by a designated person properly trained and competent, and whose responsibility is to recognize welfare issues and take appropriate action if necessary. - c.
+- a.
+Producers must: - 1. humanely cull any extraneous/non-target fish that are present in the tanks or enclosures; - 2. be aware of, and adhere to, any legislation relating to protected species. - b.
+Fish must be monitored throughout the operation by a designated person properly trained and competent whose responsibility it is to recognize welfare issues and take appropriate action if necessary. - c.
 Mortality checks must be recorded as soon as possible after grading.

-HH 22: Oxygen levels
+HH 21: Oxygen levels